FREQUENTLY

 Can collectives, curators, institutions etc. apply?

-For the first year we are only accepting applications from individual artists, however this may change for future open calls.
+For now we are only accepting applications from individual artists, however this may change for future open calls.

 Can I submit more than one application?